 About Mielenlaulu and me

 I’m Hilla Väyrynen, the founder of Mielenlaulu Psychology Online.
-Mielenlaulu was founded on a desire for more flexible, non-pathologizing, and holistic mental health services.
+Mielenlaulu was founded on a desire to provide flexible, non-pathologizing mental health services that understand and value the diversity of minds, brains, bodies, personalities, and life paths.

 In my world, the scientific and experiential perspectives side with and complement each other.
 Music and mindfulness are central to me.
 Academically, I’m passionate about consciousness studies, and I’m a member of the following research networks: The Association For The Scientific Study Of Consciousness, The Finnish Association for Psychedelic Research, and The Emergent Phenomenology Research Consortium.